eascott/hd-events-api/README.md

  * You can remove unwanted icons from the sidebar using the "unlock from sidebar" item in the right click menu.

- * You can add the chromium browser using the "software center" icon.
+ * chromium browser is installed but needs to be accessed via the search icon.

  * A shutdown from the desktop is as good as a vagrant halt but...

- * A restart is not the equivalent of a vagrant reload cycle since a desktop initiated restart will result in a loss of the /vagrant shared file and lot'sa stuff will break.
+ * ..a restart is not the equivalent of a vagrant reload cycle since a desktop initiated restart will result in a loss of the /vagrant shared file and lot'sa stuff will break.
 This is especially important to remember because the OS can and will initiate a restart, sometimes